gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 ### Raspberry Pi

-If you are attending a workshop and using a shared Raspberry Pi, then you will need the following information from the lab instructor.
+You will need the following information from the lab instructor.

 1. The **Network IP Address** of the Raspberry Pi
 2. Your assigned **login name** and **password**.